petitmi/petitmi.github.io/content/bread/20230913-community-group-buying/index.md

 Working at a major online retail company and focusing on the community group-buying business allowed me to witness how community group-buying grew during the three years of Covid-19, when people were struggling with city lockdowns and economic devastation.

 There are two dominant features in community group-buying compared to the online retail model: the first is **pre-sale with next-day delivery**, and the other is **community pickup**.
-Although this model is crucial during special situations like lockdown days, it also works well in normal daily life *if the prices are low enough, and the items are diverse and of high quality*.
+Although this model is crucial during special situations like lockdown days, it also works well in normal daily life if the prices are low enough, and the items are diverse and of high quality.

 ## What is community group-buying?